cds-island/charactercreator/readme.md

 ```
 # Contributing

 Contributions are welcome.
 Fork the repository, create a branch, and submit a pull request with your changes.
+Please.

 # License